wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-mobile-apps/includes/2-find-your-data.md

 * If you see your content in the **Quick access** tab, just tap it to open.
 * You can tap the search icon in the header and type the name of the item that you’re looking for.
 * You can tap the **Favorites**, **Apps**, **Recents**, or **Shared with me** options on the action bar.
 You’ll get a corresponding list of dashboards, reports, and apps to choose from.
 * You can tap **Workspaces** on the action bar, which will provide a list of workspaces that contain content that you can view.
-When you tap a workspace, you'’'ll get a list of reports and dashboards in that workspace that you can choose from.
+When you tap a workspace, you'll get a list of reports and dashboards in that workspace that you can choose from.

 When you find the item you're looking for, just tap to open it.